impredicative/irc-rss-feed-bot/README.md

 Failing this, messages from the bot risk being silently dropped by the server.
 This is despite the bot-enforced limit of two seconds per message across the server.

-* It is recommended that the bot be run as a Docker container using using Docker ≥18.09.3, possibly with Docker Compose ≥1.24.0-rc1, etc.
+* It is recommended that the bot be run as a Docker container using using Docker ≥18.09.2, possibly with Docker Compose ≥1.24.0.
 To run the bot using Docker Compose, create or add to a version-controlled `docker-compose.yml` file:
 ```yaml
 version: '3.7'